VIEW BY MAJOR/CONCENTRATION

 The BA in Communication encompasses an integrated curricular structure leading to a single degree.
 As of fall 2008, students may choose from the following concentrations within the major.

-The Communication Studies concentration provides provides students the opportunity to study interpersonal communication from behavioral, humanistic, and scientific perspectives.
+Communication Studies provides students the opportunity to study interpersonal communication from behavioral, humanistic, and scientific perspectives.
 This includes instruction in the theory and history of communication, the development and application of intercultural and international communication practices, as well as relational, team, and leadership communication competencies in business, education, and social settings.
-Enhanced competency in written and oral expression is supported through the examination of oral and nonverbal and current technology-based messaging formats.
+A concentration in

-Journalism/Public Relations students are introduced to the methods and techniques for gathering, processing, and delivering information in print and broadcast media.
+Journalism/Public Relations students are introduced to the methods and techniques for gathering, processing, and delivering information in print, digital, and broadcast media.
 The concentration includes instruction in news writing, reporting, editing, media laws/ethics, and public relations principles and practices.
 Students produce television news shows, publish a campus newspaper, and create public relations campaigns.
 Students may choose from the following tracks to better customize their course of study based on specific interest areas: